20 Essential Tools for Your Toolbox

 Are the tips of your butter knives twisted and bent from using them as a substitute screwdriver?
 Did you break the only screwdriver you owned while using it as a hammer?
-It's time to put a real tool kit together!
+It's time to put a real tool kit together for all your DIY home improvement projects!

 1. Ratcheting Screwdriver: With interchangeable and replaceable bits, it’s no longer necessary to have several types of screwdrivers.
-Buy one with ratcheting action to reduce stress on the wrist.
+Buy just one, with ratcheting action to reduce stress on the wrist.

 2. Medium-weight Claw Hammer: Able to tackle the majority of jobs, this is a must-have item.
 Aim for an 18-20 lb. weight.